mudit102/Electricity-Billing-System/README.md

 # Electricity-Billing-System
-This project is used to calculate and analyze the Electricity the bill by using java technologies.
+This project is used to calculate and analyze the Electricity bill.